 \begin{lemma} If $R$ is a USC ring, then $ucn(R)=ucn_0(R)$. \end{lemma}

-\begin{proof} For a ring $R$, we know that We also know that $R$ is a clean ring, thus idempotents lift modulo $J(R)$.
-Moreover, $\dfrac{R}{J(R)}$ is boolean bearing in mind \cite[Corollary 18]{2}, so that implying $ucn(R)=ucn_{0}(R)$ in view of \cite[Proposition 3.6]{1}. \end{proof}
+\begin{proof} For any ring $R$, we know that We are also aware that $R$ is a clean ring, and thus idempotents lift modulo $J(R)$.
+Moreover, the quotient $\dfrac{R}{J(R)}$ is boolean bearing in mind \cite[Corollary 18]{2}, so that the equality forces $ucn(R)=ucn_{0}(R)$ knowing \cite[Proposition 3.6]{1}, as stated. \end{proof}